 Nasi Goreng - Fried Rice With an Indian Twist

 You wouldn't think that a Malay/Indian stall could pull off fried rice well, but Makansutra Gluttons Bay's Old Satay Club Mee Goreng manages the trick rather handily.
-"This is an Indian translation of a Chinese dish, fried rice," Seetoh tells us.
+"This is an Indian translation of a Chinese dish, fried rice," Seetoh says.
 "They cook it with sambal, white pepper, then they put a lot of crispy anchovies."

 The dish is hearty, flavorful, and deliciously multi-cultural - "They have chopped greens, peas, carrots, in a style that the Chinese don't normally do - this is very unique to the Indians and Indan Muslims here," Seetoh marvels.
 "When you see this, this is totally Indian."

 Kaya Completes This Sweet Banana Dessert